ietf-teep/architecture/draft-ietf-teep-architecture.md

 # TEEP Broker

-A TEE and TAs often do not have the capability to directly communicate outside of the hosting device.
-For example, GlobalPlatform
+A TEE and TAs do not have the capability to directly communicate outside of the hosting device.
-{{GPTEE}} specifies one such architecture.
 This calls for a software module in the REE world to handle network communication with a TAM.
+For example, GlobalPlatform {{GPTEE}} specifies one such architecture.

 A TEEP Broker is an application component running in the REE of the device or an SDK that facilitates